Codifica208/iNGector/README.md

 	$(function(){ di.start(); });
 	```

-	ps.: note that this code above must be executed only once either and (of course) you'll need to add jQuery to your application.
+	ps.: note that the code above must be executed only once, and (of course) you'll need to add jQuery to your application.

 ## Usage in Node.js

-You can use iNGector in Node.js as well and for this scenario we've prepared some extra features.
+You can use iNGector in Node.js as well.
+For this scenario, we've prepared some extra features.

 ### NPM package